quargsgreene/quargsgreene.github.io/README.md

 * [Long Spider Leg Submersion](https://quargsgreene.github.io/long-spider-leg-submersion/)

   In this installation, one can once more guess lyrics while also having the opportunity to learn a new fact about underwear.
-  Hints are available for when the user becomes stumped and a complementary L-system resembling a very large shower-shriveled spider is available for viewing.
+  Hints are available for when the user becomes stumped and a complementary microphone-influenced L-system resembling a very large shower-shriveled spider is available for viewing.
+You can view the code [here](https://github.com/quargsgreene/long-spider-leg-submersion).

 * [tchnouodt52212012](https://quargsgreene.github.io/tchnouodt52212012/)